Darkmotion/Causality-based-event-sequence-modelling/README.md

 Implementation of the Casual based Neural Hawkes model as a course project for the Models of Sequential Data course.

 # Dataset
-For experiments we use the data from the original implementation of Neural Hawkes.
+For experiments, we use the data from the original implementation of Neural Hawkes as also synthetic data.
-It can be downloaded via [this link](https://drive.google.com/drive/folders/0BwqmV0EcoUc8UklIR1BKV25YR1U?resourcekey=0-OrlU87jyc1m-dVMmY5aC4w&usp=sharing).
+It can be downloaded via [this link](https://www.dropbox.com/s/bu02lcs3wcmh5zk/data.zip?dl=0).
 Each dataset is contained in a separate folder with corresponding name.
 Data files are separated into the following splits:
 * **Train** : Training the model